Getting things wrong

 Benefits and expenses

-Incorrect forms P11D and P9D are not dealt with by these rules.
-If an incorrect form P11D or P9D is filed fraudulently or negligently, a penalty of up to £3,000 can be levied in respect of each form.
+Incorrect forms P11D are not dealt with by these rules.
+If an incorrect form P11D is filed fraudulently or negligently, a penalty of up to £3,000 can be levied in respect of each form.
 However this will only be seen in the most serious cases.

 From time to time HMRC undertake PAYE audits (Employer Compliance Reviews) to make sure that employers are operating PAYE correctly.
-You can be randomly chosen for a PAYE inspection or you could be specifically selected if you do things like file tax returns late, pay tax late or make errors that need correcting.
+You can be randomly chosen for a PAYE inspection or you could be specifically selected if you do things like file payroll submissions late, pay tax late or make errors that need correcting.

 The first step is a letter or phone call from HMRC announcing its intention to visit and inspect your records.